 If there are team-members who resist this positive change and exhibit no eagerness to get on board, a problem within your team has been identified.
 Negative people can have a damaging and corrosive effect on your practice and swift management of this situation is needed.
 Harvard Business School research shows that in teams of up to 40 people, just two negative influencers can create large problems.

 The function of dental practices is to provide service to their patients.
-Adopting the servant mindset in your practice could be the invigorating change that your practice needs to have a powerful and highly satisfying 2019 for the whole team.
+Adopting the servant mindset in your practice could be the invigorating change that your practice needs to have a powerful and highly satisfying experience for the whole team.